 If you intend to learn the basics of building 3D worlds from scratch, there are an abundance of resources online.
 For example, Youtube channels such as Brackey’s are primarily directed towards game developers, however, they provide an excellent resource for someone wanting to get started with Unity.
 Using tools such as this will allow you to quickly get to a level where you can design your own worlds and program interactions between participant and world objects.

 At Motions, we are developing tools that allow you to use biosensors to quantify the human experience whether that experience is delivered through a computer monitor, the real world, or the virtual world.
-With iMotions, you can get started recording a VR experience synchronized with biometric data streams relatively quickly.
+With iMotions, you can get started recording a VR experience synchronized with biosensor data streams relatively quickly.

 The picture is a screenshot from iMotions showing: